 When we think about dating or going out on dates, what usually comes immediately to mind are the standard, tried and true outings like dinner, drinks, and movies.
-While these are tried and true for a reason, sometimes you find yourself in the mood for something a little different.
+While these are tried and true for a reason, sometimes you might find yourself in the mood for something a little different.
 Whether you’re going on a first date, fourth date, or you and your significant other are just looking for something to do on a Friday night, going with the same old ideas doesn’t have to be your only option – especially in Toronto.
 The city is filled with unique things to do that make for a much more interesting date.
 Here are eight of the best off-beat date ideas in Toronto.

 Brave the CN Tower EdgeWalk

 Jump on a Trampoline

 Forget dinner and a movie (or at least put that idea on pause for now).
 Get some exercise, jump high in the air and feel like a kid again with a date at Sky Zone Toronto Trampoline Park.
 You can show off your skills on the park’s wall-to-wall trampolines or take a trampoline fitness class together for something totally different and potentially a lot of fun.

 Take a Cooking Class